JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+    When the enviroment has a sustained noise level below the sound of boiling water about a foot away from water.
-1. When does it fail?
+3. When does it fail?
+    When there is sustained conversaition on the background, continous loud noises, loud appliances being run to make other things in the kitchen.
-1. When it fails, why does it fail?
+5. When it fails, why does it fail?
+    It fails because we are looking for a certain running average of the sound over a certain period of time.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+7. Based on the behavior you have seen, what other scenarios could cause problems?
+    Any sustained volume, for example if this was used in a restaraunt and there was not good isolation between the kitchen and the dining room, it could accidently trigger the system.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?